I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_set_partition_information_ex.md

 ## Members

+`DUMMYUNIONNAME`

 `PartitionStyle`

 Takes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563773">PARTITION_STYLE</a> enumerated value that specifies the type of partition table that contains the partition.

 ## Remarks
 In the case of GPT partitions, any value that can be retrieved from the partition can also be set.
 In the MBR case, only the partition signature can be set.

 ## Requirements
 | &nbsp; | &nbsp; |